Piero Ratto

-Piero Luis Ratto Caballero (born 11 May 1998) is a Peruvian footballer who plays as a winger or an attacking midfielder for Peruvian Primera División side ADT.
+Piero Luis Ratto Caballero (born 11 May 1998) is a Peruvian footballer who plays as a winger or attacking midfielder for Peruvian Primera División side Ayacucho FC.

 Club career

 Juan Aurich

 Ratto is a product of Esther Grande.
 Due to his good performances during 2016 where Ratto's team won the U18 league - and Ratto was nominated for the best player of the year - and his selection for the Peruvian U20 national team, he attracted interest from several club's, among others Alianza Lima from his hometown, Lima.
 However, Ratto preferred to move outside the capital at the age of 18 without his family and joined Juan Aurich in January 2017, the club he had been rumored to for two years.
 Ratto signed a two-year professional contract with Juan Aurich.

 He got his debut for Juan Aurich and in the Peruvian Primera División on 26 February 2017 against Universitario de Deportes, playing the final minutes in a goalless draw.
 However, Ratto was only able to make six appearances for the club, before leaving at the end of the year.